Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: Simulation Results

 Fig.~\ref{f-topo} presents a realization of the random network topology with 20 randomly distributed spot market users and 3 contract users located at (300m, 400m), (500m, 600m) and (700m, 400m), respectively.
 The interference range of spot market users is IRs = 300m.
 The ellipses denote different values of IRc, i.e., the interference range of contract users.
 Given a particular IRc, the spot market users outside the ellipse(s) of a contract user (set) form the corresponding side market.
 The edges between contract users denote their interference relationships under a certain IRc (e.g., when IRc=300m).
 In Fig.~\ref{f-topo}'s example, contract users 1 and 2 (or 2 and 3) interfere with each other, while contract users 1 and 3 do not.
 Therefore, there are totally four independent contract user sets: \{1\}, \{2\}, \{3\}, and \{1, 3\}.

 Fig.~\ref{f-topo-profit} presents the expected social welfare~\emph{vs}~IRc under different allocation strategies.
 Note that each value in the figure is the average of 1,000 simulations, and each simulation corresponds to a particular realization of the random network topology.
-The dashed line denotes the maximum expected social welfare \textit{without} the futures market (benchmark), which is achieved by optimally allocating each spectrum to the spot market (i.e., to an MWIS of the spot market).
-Obviously, this benchmark is independent of the interference range of contract users (IRc).
-The upper red curve (with mark ``$\bigcirc$'') denotes the maximum expected social welfare under the optimal allocation strategy proposed in this work. \reee{The lower three blue curves denote the expected social welfares under allocation strategies ``Contract-Last and Spot-Best'' (with mark ``$\bigtriangleup$''), ``Contract-Random and Spot-Best'' (with mark ``$\square$''), and ``Contract-Last and Spot-Best'' (with mark ``$\bigtriangledown$''), respectively.
-Under the ``Contract-Last/Random/First and Spot-Best'' strategies, the PR allocates $\mathbb{E}[D_n]$ spectrums with the lowest, arbitrary, and highest utilities to each contract user $n$, respectively.}~Here, $\mathbb{E}[D_n]$ is the expected number of spectrum contract user $n$ achieves under the optimal allocation (derived in our paper).
+The dashed straight line denotes the maximum expected social welfare \textit{without} the futures market (benchmark), which is achieved by optimally allocating each spectrum to the spot market (i.e., to an MWIS of the spot market).
+Obviously, this benchmark is independent of the interference range of contract users (IRc). \revth{The upper dash curve (with mark ``$\times$'') denotes the maximum expected social welfare in a hypothetical hybrid market, which consists of both the spot market and the futures market, but ignores the potential utility loss of contract users (due to the spectrum under-allocation) in the futures market}.
+The red curve (with mark ``$\bigcirc$'') denotes the maximum expected social welfare under the optimal allocation strategy in our proposed hybrid market. \reee{The lower three blue curves denote the expected social welfares under allocation strategies ``Contract-Last and Spot-Best'' (with mark ``$\bigtriangleup$''), ``Contract-Random and Spot-Best'' (with mark ``$\square$''), and ``Contract-Last and Spot-Best'' (with mark ``$\bigtriangledown$''), respectively.
+Under the ``Contract-Last/Random/First and Spot-Best'' strategies, the SR allocates $\mathbb{E}[D_n]$ spectrums with the lowest, arbitrary, and highest utilities to each contract user $n$, respectively.}~Here, $\mathbb{E}[D_n]$ is the expected number of spectrum contract user $n$ achieves under the optimal allocation (derived in our paper).
 The green curve (with mark ``$+$'') denotes the expected social welfare under such an allocation strategy that randomly allocates $ D_n $ (i.e., the demand of contract user $n$) spectrums to each contract user $n$, called ``Contract-Random ($D_n$) and Spot-Best''.
 Note that under all of the above four strategies, when a spectrum is allocated to a contract user (or a set of independent contract users) in the futures market, it will also be allocated to an MWIS of the associated side (spot) market at the same time.
 This is the reason that we call them ``Spot-Best''.~~~~~~